epfl-ada/ada-2020-project-milestone-p3-p3_illusions/README.md

 3) Two categories data include ***health*** and ***finance*** in Google Trends from 01-12-2019 to 01-12-2020.

 ## 5.Methods
-1) Data Collection: We will get the stock price dataset from ‘Yahoo!
+1) Data Collection: We will obtain the stock price dataset from ‘Yahoo!
 Finance’ and relevant Google Trends dataset from [Google Trends](https://trends.google.com/trends/?geo=US)

-2) Base Prediction:
+2) Base Prediction: Use the basic auto-regressive model to predict the fluctuations of the pharmaceutical stock prices.

-3) Trends Prediction:
+3) Trends Prediction: Add the Google Trends data to the auto-regressive model, give a new prediction of the stock prices.

-4) Comparison:
+4) Comparison: Compare the MAE of the two different predition above.
+Explore the impact of Google Trends data on the forecasting during some economic turning point periods.

 ## 6.Proposed timeline
 Week 1: Working on individual replication